bxdoan/bxdoan/README.md

 <div align="center">

-> Being weak means that there is room to grow
+> The mind is everything.
+What you think you become.

-> — Ittetsu Takeda —
+> — Buddha —

 </div>